-There are four Directors up for re-election to the Board of Directors as well as two new candidates for election.
+There are five Directors up for re-election to the Board of Directors as well as one new candidate for election.

-- 3 positions are for three years in duration - 3 positions are for two years in duration
+- Four positions are for three years in duration

+- One position is for two years in duration

+- One position is for one year in duration

-Every candidate nominated for appointment as a member of the Board, are proposed through the Nominations Committee only.
+Every candidate nominated for appointment as a member of the Board is proposed through the Nominations Committee only.